 We understand that students leave no stone unturned when preparing for these crucial exams and in our effort to help you, we have put together an updated and complete Physics syllabus of Karnataka Pre-University Board 2nd PUC.
 Since we want you to find the Physics syllabus comprehensive, we have also included syllabus for practical exams.
 Although, second PUC exams in Karnataka does not include practical, questions related to the experiments do appear in the question papers.

-Here is the Physics syllabus for Karnataka Board 2nd PUC:
+The syllabus was reduced for the academic year 2020-21 .
+Find here the Physics syllabus for Karnataka Board 2nd PUC:

 |Electric Charges and Fields|

 |Electrostatic Potential and Capacitance|